scribe-public/sample-policies/docs/v2/initiatives/rules/generic/k8s-jailbreak.md

 Verify no misconfigurations from the prohibited ids list in the Kuberentes scan is below specified threshold

 :::note
-This rule requires Unsigned SARIF Evidence.
+This rule requires SARIF Evidence.
 :::
 :::tip
 Signed Evidence for this rule **IS NOT** required by default but is recommended.